Vrong/vs-backup/README.md

 To make a backup, use :
 `./vsbackup -b`

 By default, **./backuplist.json** file will be used.

-If you want to use another location for your json configuration, use `./vsbackup -b -l BACKUPLIST` By default, the backup will be created to **./backups/backup-timestamp-.tar.gz**, to save to another location use `./vsbackup -b -o OUTPUT`
+If you want to use another location for your json configuration, use `./vsbackup -b -l BACKUPLIST`

+By default, the backup will be created to **./backups/backup-timestamp-.tar.gz**, to save it to another location use `./vsbackup -b -o OUTPUT`

 To restore a backup, locate the backup.tar.gz file you want to restore, and use :
 `./vsbackup -r BACKUPFILE`

 Note that **./settings.json** will be used as vsbackup configuration file.

 For more options, use `./vsbackup -h`

 ## settings.json

 This file is used to configure vsbackup.

 Example:
 ~~~json
 {